Heather Mitchell, MM, DMA, Artistic Director

 Claire, a soprano, has always enjoyed singing, although prior to joining the Hopewell Valley Chorus she sang mainly in the car and shower.
 She moved to the U.S. in 2012 from the U.K. with her husband’s job.
 In 2016, she saw a Facebook post about open membership for the Chorus and decided to try it.
 The welcoming atmosphere and interesting repertoire, coupled with the enthusiasm of Heather, the director, soon made rehearsals one of the highlights of the week.

 Lisa Ridge, Co-Concertmaster

 Lisa was the middle child of a singing family.
 Her parents were very involved in barbershop and Sweet Adelines choruses and quartets, and the family spent many summers at barbershop camps and traveling to shows.
 The family had all the voices and sang in school and church choirs, for weddings and funerals.

 Lisa moved to New Jersey in 2001, and she and her husband, Tim, a tenor, sang with the Mozart & Friends Opera Company in their production of Susannah.
 They joined HVC in September 2012 upon the recommendation of another Chorus member.
 A long-time soprano, she now enjoys singing in the alto section.
-Lisa joined the board in 2015 because she understands all of the behind-the-scenes work it takes to make events (like concerts) successful.
+Lisa joined the board in 2015 because she appreciates all of the behind-the-scenes work it takes to make events, like concerts, successful.
 She lives in Ewing with her husband and lots of cats.

 Margret van Vuuren, Co-Concertmaster